tiantian20007/SmartSpriteSheet-Test-Case/README.md

 I think the problem is the texture packing cross, the plist is not rendered correctly: The animation is good when I packed those same texture frames using Zwoptex.
 Tested on iOS 6.1.

-And I also test it in cocos2d-x, the result is the same.
+Also test it in cocos2d-x, the result is the same.